simonemberton/Introduction_to_Creative_Coding/Week_18/README.md

 However we want to draw a continous line and only with the index finger (when it is close to the thumb).

-In p5 lines need the x and y for two points, so that P5 can draw a line between them.
+In p5 the line function need the x and y for two points, so that P5 can draw a line between them:
 ```line(x1, y1, x2, y2);```
 https://p5js.org/reference/p5/line/